medazizammari/ethereum-NFT/README.md

 # NFT-Market

-NFT Marketplace built on Ethereum
+NFT Marketplace built on top of Ethereum to permit my fellow engineering students @INSAT publish and sell their art

 ## Demo